RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D.	Distribution
 Answer: D.

-An	IRM	solution	can	control	what	can	be	done	with	data	beyond the	capabilities	of	restricting	its	access.
+**An	IRM	solution	can	control	what	can	be	done	with	data	beyond the	capabilities	of	restricting	its	access**.
 With	traditional	authorization systems,	once	someone	can	read	and	access	data,	there	is	little	that	can be	done	to	prevent	them	from	copying,	printing,	sharing,	or	otherwise distributing	it.
 With	an	IRM	solution,	these	other	operations	can	be largely	avoided	or	eliminated.

 A	is	incorrect	because	read	operations	can	be	controlled	by	traditional authorization	and	security	controls	and	do	not	need	an	IRM	solution.
 However,	an	IRM	solution	can	extend	those	controls	and	augment how	the	data	can	be	used	or	processed,	even	if	read	permissions	are granted.